Using the output_variables Argument

 # Using output_variables with the required Argument

 If a field is not "visible" due to an unmet required statement, the generated CSS variables for fields in this state will not be appended to the page.
-By so doing the output is easier to manage.
+By doing so, the output is easier to manage.
 Be mindful of this when using these two arguments together.